 Based on our historical tracking of expedited order requests, one of two things will happen:

 - You’ll save money.
 When faced with a fee, about half of your customers will decide they don’t actually need the order that quickly and can deal with the regular lead time.
 You neither disrupted production nor incurred additional expenses to meet a need that wasn’t real.

 - You’ll make money.
 The other half of your customers will appreciate that you offer the option to expedite orders and will gladly pay the surcharge, because it’s a small price to pay for being able to meet their critical need.

-What practices could you adjust to stop price leaks and have an immediate impact on your company’s profitability?
+What practices could you adjust to improve your price leak challenges and have an immediate impact on your company’s profitability?
 Download our 50+ Most Common Price Leaks Infographic to identify other areas in which you might be leaving money on the table instead of putting it in your pocket.

 What’s your pricing challenge?